-Website Pages.
-The difficult part is building the website pages.
-This is also where you will spend the most money.
+Start those pages.
+This is the difficult part.
+This is also where you can spend the most money.
 Your pages need two things - they need to look good (design) and they need to be well-written (content).

-Design.
-You can hire a website designer.
+You can also hire a website designer.
 It will cost between $1,500 and $5,000 to build a custom website.
 If it is important to you to have a website that doesn't look like any other, or if you have special needs in your website, you'll want a designer.

 But for most construction-related businesses, having a custom design isn't worth the extra expense.
 Most construction-related businesses operate in a local area and are only interested in attracting local clients.
 So you can use a website template to build a website that will help you look professional and capable.

 Content.
 If you aren't capable of writing decent content for your website, you'll have to hire a professional.
 You'll need to find someone who can clearly and succinctly tell your story.
 This will probably not be the same person who designs your website - it is a rare website designer who can also write content.
 Most designers have the ability to make the design beautiful but will expect you to provide the content.